 There are other options of course for getting around New Zealand, from buses to local flights, and even a train, but I don’t believe these offer the flexibility that you will need to get the most out of your trip, so I’m going to ignore them.

 Accommodation in New Zealand

 There is no shortage of accommodation in New Zealand, from tucked away B&B’s and backpacker hostels right through to pricey high end establishments.
 There are also campsites galore, for the tent based travellers amongst you.

 Prices vary.
 For a campsite, you will pay anything from 5 – 25 NZD per night per person.
 Hostel dorm beds go from around 22 NZD, whilst double rooms start at around 60NZD for two.

 My advice would be to seek out the smaller, more personal accommodation providers, like the little hostels or B&B’s with personality.
 New Zealand is home to some truly wonderful hideaways, which cater to all types of traveller and every budget.
 You won’t be disappointed!
-Take a look at the offers on HotelsCombined for New Zealand to get the latest deals across the major hotel booking engines.
+Take a look at the booking.com listings for New Zealand to get the best deals.